Programmable Filter / Source in ParaView

 util.SetOutputWholeExtent(self,[0,nlon-1,0,nr-1,0,nlat-1]) # the order is fixed and copied from input

-• Save as a ParaView state file filter’s Python code with appear inside an XML element
+• If saving as a PVSM state file filter’s Python code with appear inside an XML element

-• Save as a Python state file ⇨ filter’s Python code with appear inside programmableFilter1.Script variable
+• If saving as a Python state file filter’s Python code with appear inside programmableFilter1.Script variable – two nested layers of Python scripting!

 • code its own custom GUI Properties using Python decorators